TorrentEngine/TorrentEngine/index.rst

 The Torrents Engine is a software library that provides internet torrent download and peer functionality.

-The project was founded by Dr. Joseph Cohen (The University of Massachusetts, Boston)

 |  Contributors:
 |      Dr. Joseph Paul Cohen